kvesel/elfbrk/README.md

 ```

 ### `--debug-inject <section> <file>`
 Writes the contents of `<file>` into the named section, bounded by that section's size.
 Remainder is zero-padded.
-Works on any section by name — intended for injecting malformed or misleading DWARF into `.debug_info`, `.debug_line`, etc. Binary continues to execute normally.
+Works on any section by name — intended for injecting malformed or misleading DWARF into `.debug_info`, `.debug_line`, etc. The binary continues to execute normally.

 ```
 elfbrk ./binary --debug-inject .debug_info payload.bin